Skip to main content

 columns_definition: dict[str, dict[str, Any]], Required

 Definitions for all table columns as a dictionary.
-Each key in the dictionary is a column name (str), with a corresponding 'value' dictionary defining the column's data type and default value information in key-value pairs:
+Each key in the dictionary is a column name (a str following the same rule as table_name), with a corresponding 'value' dictionary defining the column's data type and default value information in key-value pairs:

 • Data type ("type")